AROUND THE WORLD

 Environmentally Friendly Projects

-The variety of its terrain and climate has fostered a biodiversity characterized in particular by a very high rate of endemism.
-"The island's biogeographical isolation, coupled with the variety of its climate and terrain..." have fostered the development of unique fauna and flora, such as the grey bamboo lemur of Lake Alaotra, which is the only
+by the variety of its terrain and climate has fostered a biodiversity characterized in particular by a very high rate of endemism.
+"The island's biogeographical isolation , coupled with the variety of its climate and have fostered the development of unique fauna and flora, such as the grey bamboo lemur of Lake Alaotra,which is the only the world only

 complemented by a rich and diverse fauna that is a pleasure to discover, especially during canoe and kayak expeditions.

-sites, places and reserves, while specifying that we have been developing, since 2006, the date of our arrival on the island while being based in Antananarivo, off-the-beaten-path discovery packages for Madagascar which
+sites, places and reserves, while specifying that we have been developing, since 2006, the date of our arrival on the island while being based in Antananarivo, off-the- beaten-path discovery packages for Madagascar which are proving

 Report by: Gabriel PAGE